unturned-info/unturned-3-knowledgebase/docs/Modding/GettingStarted.md

 - Assets/Resources/Characters/Preview.prefab is helpful for previewing clothes.

 !!! warning
-    Custom content should NOT be placed into the CoreMasterBundle, instead create a separate directory.
+    Custom content should NOT be placed into the CoreMasterBundle, instead create a separate directory or place your custom content in the Sandbox folder located in your local game files.